mapbox/workshops/README.md

 These are workshops based on Mapbox tools run by the partners and the community.

-1. [Decompress 2018 - Visualising Geodata with Mapbox Workshop](https://sites.google.com/view/mapbox-decompress-2018/) Sarah Goodwin (RMIT/Monash), Katerina Pavkova (RMIT/Monash) and Stefan von Cavallar (IBM), _Visualising new and proposed building developments in 3D with Mapbox GL JS_.
+1. [Decompress 2018 - Visualising Geodata with Mapbox Workshop](https://sites.google.com/view/mapbox-decompress-2018/) by Sarah Goodwin (RMIT/Monash), Katerina Pavkova (RMIT/Monash) and Stefan von Cavallar (IBM), _Visualising new and proposed building developments in 3D with Mapbox GL JS_.